 Back on terra firma you will tour the entirety of St. Peter's Basilica - this in itself is quite rare as the majority of other Rome tour operators don't include it in their Vatican tours.

-Take a break before making the short walk to our comfortable customer center ahead of your second tour - the Vatican Museums and Sistine Chapel!
+Take a break before making the short walk to our Vatican meeting point ahead of your second tour - the Vatican Museums and Sistine Chapel!

 Genuine skip the long public line access means that you will be fast tracked to the artistic and archaeological masterpieces which make the Vatican Museums absolutely must-see when in Rome.